Installing Axiom Chrome Extension

 If the bot hits an error, it will show you a message to help you debug what's wrong.

-# Sharing and importing an Axiom
+# Share and import an Axiom

 Click into the builder for an Axiom by clicking on the Edit button in the dashboard, or by creating a new Automation.

-To download this Axiom to a file, click the Download button.
 Another user can then import this file to run or continue work on this Axiom.

 To import a file you have been sent or have previously downloaded, follow these steps:

-- A file browser will open, allowing you to select the Axiom you want to import.
+3. A file browser will open, allowing you to select the Axiom you want to import.
 Select the file you wish to import.

-- Axiom will warn you that importing the template will override what is currently loaded into the builder.
+5. When importing the file into existing automation, Axiom will warn you that importing the template will override what is currently loaded into the builder.
 Click "Confirm Import" to load the Axiom.